giantswarm/dashboards/README.md

 ### Dashboard format

-All dashboards should strive to have proper tags to facilitate their discovery.
+All dashboards should have proper tags to facilitate their discovery.
 To that end, we advise the following tags:
 - `owner:team-name`: Team that owns the dashboard
 - `component:component_name`: Name of the component this dashboard is about